TMJ TREATMENT TALLAHASSEE, FL

 Chronic, long term -TMJ can be triggered by a number of things, including:

-- history of car accident/whiplash/head or neck trauma
+- History of car accident or head trauma

 - Jaw tension or tenderness